anupam-tiwari/calib_challenge/README.md

+My Results:

-Welcome to the comma.ai Calibration Challenge!
+About the challenge: Welcome to the comma.ai Calibration Challenge!
 ======

 Your goal is to predict the direction of travel (in camera frame) from provided dashcam video.